timdorr/tesla-api/docs/vehicle/state/vehiclestate.md

+# Vehicle State

+## GET `/api/1/vehicles/{id}/data_request/vehicle_state`

 Returns the vehicle's physical state, such as which doors are open.

-## GET `/api/1/vehicles/{id}/data_request/vehicle_state`

 ### Response